sejnub/jdec/README.md

 * mochijson.erl is included as the JSON-Decoder and does most of the work.
   I justed added the parser for the dot syntax.

 * This module is work in progress.
-It does its job but there is a lot which can (and will) be improved.
+It does its job but there is a lot which can be improved.